Filter Integrity Testing and Process Application

 - Water Intrusion Test

-These tests ensure physically the filter integrity and a cartridge.
-Each test has its own significance and principle of operation dictated further.
+These tests were developed to physically make sure the integrity of a filter cartridge.
+Each test has its own significance and working mechanism explained below.

 Bubble Point Test

-- Filter wetted with suitable solvent uniformly (Water for hydrophilic filters and Water + Alcohol for hydrophobic filters).
+- Filter is wetted with suitable solvent (‘water for hydrophilic filters’ and ‘water+alcohol for hydrophobic filters’) uniformly.

-- Pressure applied upstream of the filter.
-Amount of minimum pressure expected from the recommendation provided by filter manufacturers.
+- Pressure is applied to the upstream of the filter.
+The amount of minimum pressure expected from the recommendations provided by filter manufacturers.

-- Pressure increased slowly till bubbling occurs at downstream.
+- Pressure increases slowly until bubbling occurs downstream.

-If bubbling appears at a lower pressure than the set pressure, the test considered as fail.
-The pressure at which bubbling occurs the downstream of filter termed as Bubble Point.
-Reasons for failure include but not limited to;
+If bubbling appears at a lower pressure than the set pressure, the test is considered a fail.
+The pressure at which bubbling occurs downstream of the filter is its Bubble Point.

 - Incorrect installation of the filter inside the housing